Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/cassandra_02_prepare_for_incoming_connections/guide.en-ca.md

 > [!warning]
 >
 > **Important Notice – End of Sale (EOS)**
 >
-> Sale of our Cassandra managed database service will end on 15 september 2025.
+> Sale of our Cassandra managed database service will end on 15 September 2025.
 >
-> Existing services will continue to operate until the end of life on 15 December 2025.
+> Existing services will continue to operate until the End Of Life (EOL) on 15 December 2025.
 >

 ## Objective